-The Mixed Flowing Gas (MFG) Chamber exposes connectors, contact surfaces, and other electronic equipment to a mixture of pollutant gases in a controlled temperature and humidity environment.
-It's purpose is to accelerate failure mechanisms seen during a product's long-term use in an office, light industrial, moderate industrial, or heavy industrial setting.
+The Mixed Flowing Gas (MFG) Chamber exposes connectors, contact surfaces, and other electronic equipment to a mixture of pollutant gases in a controlled-temperature, humidity environment.
+Its purpose is to accelerate failure mechanisms observed during a product's long-term use in office, light industrial, moderate industrial, or heavy industrial environments.
 For more information on CALCE's MFG Chamber and its capabilities, please follow this link for a detailed introduction.

 CALCE MFG Chamber Capability

-The CALCE center provides quality services to electronic applications that require qualification test by MFG chamber located in CALCE research center at the University of Maryland.
-It is capable of 3 or 4 corrosive-gas-testing.
-Figure 1 shows the photo of this Mixed Flowing Gas testing system.
-Table 1 lists the capability of the MFG chamber.
+CALCE provides quality services for electronic applications that require qualification testing in the MFG chamber located in the CALCE Labs at the University of Maryland.
+It is capable of 3 or 4 corrosive gas tests.
+Figure 1 shows a photo of this Mixed Flowing Gas testing system.
+Table 1 lists the capabilities of the MFG chamber.

 Figure 1: MFG Chamber Located in CALCE Center at the University of Maryland